heimao-box/SATA/README.md

 ### Overview
 SATA is a Windows-focused security analysis platform that combines YARA-based static scanning with dynamic behavioral monitoring.
 It provides a clean SaaS-style UI, risk scoring, execution flow visualization, history reports, PDF export, and bilingual navigation.

-Note that it is best to run this platform in a virtual environment, as the platform will execute user uploaded programs for dynamic analysis
+Note that it is best to run this platform in a virtual environment, as the platform will execute user uploaded programs for dynamic analysis1!!!

 ### Features
 - Static analysis via YARA rules